Protecting the Gopher Tortoise Along Georgia’s Coastline

 Why This Project Matters

 The Satilla River winds 235 miles through coastal wetlands and maritime forest.
 The blackwater river travels slowly for miles, carving out white sandbars and salty marshes before emptying into St. Andrew’s Sound and bringing life to the estuaries dependent on its freshwater.
-Un-dammed through its entirety, the river and its watershed support 34 ecological communities, including species such as the redbreast sunfish, wood stork and brown pelican.
-The Ceylon property borders 12 miles of the lower Satilla River, conserving this ecologically significant coastal habitat.
+Un-dammed throughout its entirety, the river and its watershed support 34 ecological communities, including species such as the redbreast sunfish, wood stork and brown pelican.
+The Ceylon property borders 12 miles of the lower Satilla River; conserving it protects this ecologically significant coastal habitat.

 Upland from the river are fire-adapted longleaf pine stands, the preferred habitat of the gopher tortoise which is listed as threatened under the Endangered Species Act due to widespread habitat loss and fragmentation, herbicide use, predation and vehicle deaths.
 These charismatic land tortoises are especially sensitive to population declines because they are slow to reach sexual maturity and have a low reproductive rate.